 It particularly improves your written English, but it also improves your spoken English indirectly through better vocabulary, being better informed on range of topics, and learning how to build your arguments.
 You can make your reading work even further for your spoken English by reading out loud.

 Before we get into the thick of this blog post, I’ll briefly narrate few steps you can take to make reading a habit:

-Read stuff that interests you.
+1. Read stuff that interests you.
 Don’t force yourself into reading something that you don’t enjoy in the beginning.
-You can take up discomforting, though useful, topics at a later stage by when reading habit has stuck with you.
+You can take up discomforting, though useful, topics at a later stage by when reading becomes a habit for you.

-Read stuff you can understand from the context without referring to a dictionary too often.
+2. Read stuff you can understand from the context without referring to a dictionary too often.
 And in due course after your vocabulary goes up few notches, you can raise the level of language in your reading.
-Such graded reading will help you improve your vocabulary without losing interest.
+Such graded reading will help you build your vocabulary without losing interest.

 If you read stuff that doesn’t interest you or read too difficult a language for your current level, you may give up on reading even before it becomes a habit.
 You don’t pick the heaviest weight right in the beginning when you take to lifting weights, right?

-Here are few popular book series for children, some of which are in existence for close to a century.
-To know which books in the series or by a particular author to start reading with, look at the number of reviews and average rating of reviews.
-The higher the two numbers, the more likely the book is more popular.
-In case you don’t find enough reviews for a book on your country’s Amazon website, see reviews on Amazon.com.
+(To know which books in a series or by a particular publisher or by a particular author to start with, look at the number of reviews and average rating of these reviews.
+The higher the two numbers, the more likely the book is popular.
+In case you don’t find enough reviews for a book on your country’s Amazon website, see reviews on Amazon.com.)